Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Introduction

 We would like to point out that the use of solutions of (real or complex) Ginzburg-Landau type equation as proper approximations of geometric models was widely used in geometric analysis.
 For instance, in the seminal work of Y. M. Chen and M. Struwe \cite{Chen-Struwe-1989}, the authors used solutions of (real) Ginzburg-Landau type equations to approximate solutions of the harmonic mapping heat flow and established global existence of weak solutions to the heat flow.
 This approximation argument was later extended by Y. M. Chen and F.-H. Lin \cite{Chen-Lin-1993} to study evolution of harmonic maps with Dirichlet boundary conditions, and by Struwe \cite{Struwe-1991} to consider the evolution of harmonic mappings with free boundaries.
 Similar ideas were used by C. Y. Wang \cite{Wang-2002} (in the time-independent case) to study convergence properties of $p$-harmonic maps.
 In another seminal work \cite{Lin-Riviere-1999}, F.-H. Lin and T. Rivi\`ere used the (complex) Ginzburg-Landau relation procedure as approximation of unimodular harmonic maps.

 The structure of the paper is as follows.
 In Section \ref{se2v23}, we present the local well-posedness theory and also some variational facts of \eqref{eq1.1}.
 In Section \ref{se3v23}, we show the finite time blowup part of Theorem \ref{th1.1v3}.
 In Section \ref{se5v23}, we give the existence of the critical element.
 In Section \ref{se6v23}, we prove the rigidity theorem.
 In Section \ref{se4v23}, we show the asymptotic decay of global solutions.
 In Section \ref{se7v23}, we present the proof of Theorem \ref{th1.2v21}.
+In the final section, Section \ref{sec:concluding remark}, we shall point out that the standard Galerkin method cannot be easily adapted to prove Theorem \ref{th1.2v21}.

 Our notations are standard.
 We use $X \lesssim Y$ when $X \le CY$ for some constant $C> 0$ and $X \sim Y$ when $X \lesssim Y \lesssim X$.

 For any space-time slab $I \times \mathbb{R}^d$, we use $L_t^q L_x^r(I \times \mathbb{R}^d)$ to denote the space of functions $u: I \times \mathbb{R}^d \to \mathbb{C}$, whose norm is